shayananique/shayananique.com/content/posts/2023-02-11-The-Importance-of-Cyber-Security.md

 ---
-title: "The Importance of Cyber Security: Protecting Your Data in the Digital Age"
+title: "For Beginners: The Importance of Cyber Security: Protecting Your Data in the Digital Age"
 date: 2023-02-11T01:34:00+00:00
 description: "The Importance Of Cyber Security in Modern Ages."
 tags: [security]